DISCLAIMER:

 that?"

 Janeway smiled.
-"I had a first officer that would have
+"I had a first officer who would have

 loved this discussion.
 Ancient